Research

 Funding

-Since 2015 I am co-director of a research project funded by the Spanish Ministerio de Economía y Competitividad (MTM2014-52056-P).
+I have been co-PI of several research projects funded by the Spanish Ministerio de Economía y Competitividad (MTM2014-52056-P from 2015 to 2017; MTM2017-85067-P from 2018 to 2021; and PID2020-117846GB-I00 from 2021 to 2024).
+I am currently on the research board of the María de Maeztu funding held by the Institute of Mathematics of the University of Granada.
 Until 2015 I was the principal researcher of a Marie-Curie CIG project based at the University of Birmingham.
 Here is a short page with a summary of the aims and results of this project.

 Editorial work

-I am currently an editor of Communications in Pure and Applied Analysis.
+I am currently an editor of Communications in Pure and Applied Analysis and Journal of Statistical Physics.